chillwei/SPINE_Thyer/README.md

 -> "allmut" function wrapped up everything and generate oligo libraries based on the same fragmentation strategy of the GOI.
 And it generates all mutation types without the overlap of barcode usage.

+-> Note: "allmut" and "allmut_noCys" functions generate different length of oligos, because all of the mutation types require to fit into same frame.
+Based on insertion, deletion and replacement, the length of oligo varies.

 -> The primers for both of the oligo libraries or plasmid vector within the same fragmentation part are generic.

 # Notes: